ICD-11 code : 6A73;

 Preferred Label : Mixed depressive and anxiety disorder;

-ICD-11 definition : Mixed depressive and anxiety disorder is characterized by symptoms of both anxiety
+ICD-11 definition : Mixed depressive and anxiety disorder is characterised by symptoms of both anxiety

 and depression more days than not for a period of two weeks or more.
-Neither set of
+Depressive symptoms

-symptoms, considered separately, is sufficiently severe, numerous, or persistent to
+Neither set of symptoms, considered separately, is sufficiently severe, numerous,

-justify a diagnosis of a depressive episode, dysthymia or an anxiety and fear-related
+or persistent to justify a diagnosis of another depressive disorder or an anxiety

 ICD-11 synonym : depression with anxiety; anxious depression;